 Driving a motor vehicle on the road while disqualified from holding or obtaining a licence is an offence under s 103 of the Road Traffic Act 1988 (RTA 1988).

-This offence is contrary to section 103 of the Road Traffic Act 1988.
-It is a summary only offence which means that it can only be tried by the Magistrates although if linked with more serious offences it may be committed to Crown Court under section 40 of the Criminal Justice Act 1988.
-This means the offence will appear on the indictment along with the other more serious matters since they arise out of the same set of circumstances.
-There is an overall time limit of 3 years to bring proceedings for this offence with the caveat that proceedings must be initiated within 6 months from the date the prosecutor acquired sufficient evidence to prosecute..
+It is a summary only offence which means that it can only be tried by the magistrates’ court although if linked with more serious offences it may be committed to Crown Court under s 40 of the Criminal Justice Act 1988.
+The offence will appear on the indictment along with the more serious matters if they arise out of the same set of circumstances.